sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 ```

 Here, our wall-clock execution time is essentially a wash, because the loop is so small that the difference is negligible relative to noise.
-However, we can see that the error ratio does drastically change as we increase the perforation rate, from perfect for the standard run to completely unacceptable at a perforation rate of 5, as we might expect (skipping 4 in every 5 iterations is skipping every integer except 0!)
-Note that if our application had multiple loops, we would see a results equal to the number of loops times the number of perforation rates (one run for each.)
+However, we can see that the error ratio does drastically change as we increase the perforation rate, from perfect for the standard run to completely unacceptable at a perforation rate of 5, as we might expect (skipping 4 in every 5 iterations is skipping every integer except 0!).
+Note that if our application had multiple loops, we would see a results equal to the number of loops times the number of perforation rates (one run for each).

 The final task of the driver is to combine what it learned about how much it can mangle each loop into one final answer.
 That is, where we were previously perforating each loop in turn, we now want to perforate some subset of the loops that we determined don't hurt the accuracy too much.